ThalesGroup/CipherTrust_Application_Protection/certificate_management/java/README.md

 To use these sample files, user must have

-- `CADP JCE` installed and configured.
+- `CADP for JAVA` installed and configured.
 - A `javac` compiler in path to compile the sample.

 ## More Information

-For more information on CADP JCE and samples, refer to the `CADP JCE User Guide`.
+For more information on CADP for JAVA and samples, refer to the `CADP for JAVA User Guide`.